openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 #### Services

 Group for all upcoming services with description, service date and/or service mileage.
-If more than one service is scheduled in the future the String channel _name_ contains all future services as options.
+If more than one service is scheduled in the future the channel _name_ contains all future services as options.

 * Channel Group ID is **service**
 * Available for all vehicles